 As noted previously, bald eagles have not been observed in the Project Site and are not expected to be affected by Project activities.
+Proposed actions are consistent with the

-Lesser yellowlegs and swallow-tailed kites are occasionally observed in the Project vicinity, but neither species nests in northern Mississippi, Individuals of both species could be disturbed by construction activity while resting or foraging in the area, but would be expected to simply move to a neighboring property that offers suitable habitat in response to the disturbance.
+National Bald Eagle Management guidelines, Lesser vellowlegs and swallow-tailed kites are occasionally observed in the Project vicinity, but neither species nests in northern Mississippi.
+Individuals of both species could be disturbed by construction activity while resting or foraging in the area, but would be expected to simply move to a neighboring property that offers suitable habitat in response to the disturbance.
 There would be minor energetic expenses associated with dispersing to another area, but any impacts would be minor.
-Wood thrushes and prothonotary warblers nest in forested areas around the Tennessee-Tombigbee Waterway and Columbus Lake, four-to-five miles east and southeast of the Project Site, but the narrow strips of woodland associated with Project Site streams do not appear to provide suitable nesting habitat for either species.
+Wood thrushes and prothonotary warblers nest in forested areas around the Tennessee-Tombigbee Waterway and Columbus Lake, 4 to 5 miles east and southeast of the Project Site, but the narrow strips of woodland associated with Project Site streams do not appear to provide suitable nesting habitat for either species.
 Individuals of either species could be disturbed by construction activity while resting or foraging in the area, but would be expected to simply move to a neighboring property in response to the disturbance.
 Southeastern American kestrels are known to forage on the Project Site and likely nest there.
 Small numbers of nesting kestrels could be directly impacted by construction activity, and in particular tree clearing, during the March-July breeding period.
 Impacts to nesting falcons would be mitigated to an extent by the proposed restrictions on tree clearing during the June-July NLEB pupping period.
+MS Solar 7 will adhere to the MBTA during construction and operation of the Project.